PaddlePaddle/PaddleCustomDevice/backends/intel_gpu/README.md

-# PaddlePaddle Custom Device Implementaion for Custom CPU
+# PaddlePaddle Custom Device Implementaion for Custom GPU

-Please refer to the following steps to compile, install and verify the custom device implementaion for Custom CPU.
+Please refer to the following steps to compile, install and verify the custom device implementaion for Custom GPU.

 ## Get Sources